YawnBear/imaginehack2026/PRD.md

 4. Master agent routing to specialized agents.
 5. Specialized AI outputs for security, cost, energy, workflow impact, and audit readiness.
 6. Recommendation engine that combines rule evidence and AI analysis.
-7. Required reviewer assignment.
+7. Single required reviewer role assignment for the simplified demo workflow.
 8. Human approval workflow.
 9. Dashboard with overview, security, cost, energy, and audit panels.
-10. Search and filters for severity, category, approval status, owner, and resource type.
+10. Search and filters for severity, category, review status, owner, and resource type.
 11. Seed data for hackathon demo.

 ### Out of Scope